cluettig/cpoIntegrationDashboard/README.md

 - Charging Sesssion Data Overview:
   Get the charging sessions of all EMAIDs and summarize the session data per EMAID and per month of the year.

-Currently the Dashboard is implemented using Compleo's eOperate APIs: https://econnect.services-emobility.com/
+Currently the Dashboard is implemented using [vaylens Portal APIs](https://api.vaylens.com/ui/home):

 # How to start the Dashboard
 ## Prerequisite